 Our hounds are fed on raw flesh which is collected from our farmers.
-On average we collect nearly 10 carcasses a day throughout the year - that is 3500 a year.
+On average we collect nearly 10 carcasses a day throughout the year – that is 3500 a year.
 And we are only one hunt!
-Different sorts of flesh are beneficial in different ways to the hounds, with most meat being calf or bullocks and horses.
+Different sorts of flesh are beneficial in different ways to the hounds.
+We feed only equine.

-The leftovers and inedible parts of the animals are incinerated in specially built chambers, all in compliance with ever mounting DEFRA regulations.
+The leftovers and inedible parts of the animals are stored in skips and removed regularly, all in compliance with ever mounting DEFRA regulations.
 Regular upgrades and additional works are carried out to the flesh house which are inspected regularly by DEFRA officials.

 There are 5 main types of Foxhound: